Click here for your FREE ebook: The SPARREW One-Year Anniversary Ebook!

 By Carolyn Howard-Johnson,

-Including the soon to be released Word by Word: A Vocabulary for Success
+author of the HowToDoItFrugally Series of books for writers, including the soon to be released Word by Word: A Vocabulary for Success

 Once a month Carolyn Howard-Johnson shares something writer-related she hopes might save some author from embarrassment (or make the task of writing more fun or creative).
-The third edition of The Frugal Editor from Modern History Press includes a chapter on some of the words most misused by the very people whose business it is to know them.
+The third edition of The Frugal Editorfrom Modern History Press includes a chapter on some of the words most misused by the very people whose business it is to know them.
 It is the second multi award-winning book in her multi award-winning HowToDoItFrugally Series of books for writers.
 The Frugal Editor has been fully updated including a chapter on how backmatter can be extended to help readers and nudge book sales.

 This article is an excerpt from a new vocabulary book written especially for career-minded authors that WinningWriters.com will give to those who enter their 2024 #NorthStreetBookPrize.
 Carolyn has been a sponsor since that contest’s introduction.
 This book is among the several value-added benefits Winning Writers contestants and winners are offered at no extra charge.
 Carolyn’s book will be released in early 2026 by Modern History Press.
 Find the entire series on a special Series Page offered by Amazon.